 BARTON PUBLIC LIBRARY

 100 Church Street, Barton.
 Open Mondays from 1–7 p.m., Wednesdays from 9 a.m. to noon and 1–7 p.m., Fridays from 1–7 p.m., and Saturdays from 10 a.m. to noon.
 (April 1–December 1).
 “Wednesday Poets” – a weekly writing workshop for beginner and veteran writers, meets during the summer months from 6:30–8:30 p.m.
 Refreshments served.
-Friday Afternoon Classic Movies, Friday Night Movies, and Friday Evening Potlucks from January through early May.
+Friday Afternoon Classic Movies, Friday Night Movies.
 Scrabble players meet on the first and third Wednesdays at 3:30 p.m.
 Afterschool Story Hour on Wednesdays at 4 p.m. throughout the school year.
 Summer Story Hour on Wednesdays at 11 a.m. with The Lunchbox serving lunch.

 COBLEIGH PUBLIC LIBRARY